Kernel Scaling for Manifold Learning and Classification

 \subsubsection{The Probabilistic Approach}

 }

-We introduce here notation from graph theory to compute a measure of the class separation based on the stochastic matrix ${\myvec{P}}$ (Eq. \ref{EquationPDM}).
-Based on the values of the matrix ${\myvec{P}}$, we define for any two subsets $\myvec{A},\myvec{B} \subset \myvec{T}$
+We introduce here notations from graph theory to compute a measure of the class separation based on the stochastic matrix ${\myvec{P}}$ (Eq.\ (\ref{eq:DefP})).
+Based on the values of the matrix ${\myvec{P}}$, a {\em Cut} \cite{shi2000normalized} is defined for any two subsets $\myvec{A},\myvec{B} \subset \myvec{T}$